Gloria Lindsay Luby: Resignation

-On September 28, 2009, Lindsay Luby resigned from the executive committee claiming that she felt marginalized and didn't agree with Toronto Mayor Miller's agenda.
+On September 28, 2009, Lindsay Luby resigned from the executive committee claiming that she felt marginalized and didn't agree with Toronto Mayor David Miller's agenda.
 She said, "I never felt part of that small inner circle" referring to other members of the executive committee who had closer ties to the mayor.
 She denied that her resignation had anything to do with Miller's recent announcement to not seek a third term as mayor.
 "I was reluctant to take this step while all the attention was focused on the mayor's re-election prospects," she said.

 On August 28, 2014, Lindsay Luby announced that she would not seek re-election for her ward.